Acramonics/SolatronG2U/README.md

 plug straight into the back of the hardware, so you don't need to worry about cables.

+### Hardware

+#### Series 57 Connector

-**However**, this design uses the straight vertical pinned version which is more difficult to find.
+My design uses the **straight vertical pinned** version of the *Series 57* connectory which is more difficult to find.
 These will be described as 'pin type' or 'panel type'.
 The solder cup vertical version (also called 'line type') are much easier to find, but these are **not** what you want!

 *NorComp* seems to be the most common manufacturer and you want the '111' series for straight connectors ('112' series is right-angle